Should you be afraid of processed foods?

 some way when it was being prepared.
 This could be anything freezing, drying, preserving,

 fortifying, or heating.
-Technically, any time you cook a meal or bake
+So technically, any time you cook a meal or bake

 something, you’re processing the food.

-- Unprocessed or minimally processed foods: these foods have been slightly changed in order to preserve them and ensure they’re edible.
+- Unprocessed or minimally processed foods: these foods have been slightly changed in order to ensure they’re edible.
 This could be things like washing, cleaning, or removing inedible parts.
 Foods like fruit, vegetables, meat, grains, and nuts fall into this category.

 - Processed foods: these are foods from the previous 2 categories that have other ingredients added.
 They typically contain a few ingredients and come ready to eat.
 Things like fresh bread, fresh cheese, and canned fruit and veg are all examples.

 - Ultra-processed foods: these foods are one above from processed foods.
 They often have sugar, salt, or fat added, along with artificial colours, flavours, or preservatives.
 They undergo multiple stages of processing and tend to be shelf stable.
-They’re normally ready to eat once bought.
+Another way to think of it is that the ingredients that are used wouldn't be found in a home kitchen.
 Foods like cakes, breakfast cereals, and biscuits fall into this category.

 flavoured yoghurt with added sugar/sweetener and other additives becomes